-Can someone help add the reference for this please?
-Thank you!

-Predicting Shipping Time with Machine Learning by Antoine Charles Jean Jonquais and Florian Krempl Submitted to the Program in Supply Chain Management on May 10, 2019 in Partial Fulfillment of the Requirements for the Degree of Master of Applied Science in Supply Chain Management

 Data preprocessing

 Present the summary statistics of raw data.

 The raw data include bulkers congestion data and waiting time for each anchorage from 2015 to 2021.
 There are two data sets in bulkers congestion data for each year.
 For Bulk Waiting Time files, there are 9 features and the description is in Table 3-1.
 For Bulkers Congestion Daily History, there are 30 features and the description is in Table 3-2.